jumidev/terrabuddy/README.md

 If, for example, **project.yml** contains `appname`, its value will be overridden by **prep/bastion/appname.yml**.

-You can use tb to display component variables with the `showvars` command
+You can use cloudicorn  to display component variables with the `showvars` command

 ```
-$ tb showvars prep/bastion/managed_disk
+$ cloudicorn  showvars prep/bastion/managed_disk

 COMPONENT_DIRNAME=managed_disk
 COMPONENT_PATH=prep/bastion/managed_disk